Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 Using this method also requires a new parameter medium density, which is well, density of a medium, glass in this case.
 We could also keep the surface attenuation as a separate thing, so on surface hit it still gets attenuated `BSDF = Color;`, which is also fine and gives you more artistic freedom.
 But then another parameter called medium color has to be introduced.

-With this approach we can also try to model sub-surface scattering by making it fully transparent with full roughness and set the medium density really high, this way the material will look like wax or human skin:
+With this approach we can also try to model sub-surface scattering by making it fully transparent with full roughness and set the medium density really high, this way the material will look like wax or human skin than concrete:

 <p align="center">
   <img src="./Gallery/Graphics/Diffuse.png" alt="Diffuse" width="500" height="500" />